keen/keen-cli/README.md

 ##### Queries

-`queries:run` - Runs a query and prints the result in pretty JSON.
+`queries:run` - Runs a query and prints the result

 Parameters: